Hilda Solis: Awards and honors

 As mentioned, in 2000, Solis was given the Profile in Courage Award by the John F. Kennedy Library Foundation.

 In 2010, Solis received the inaugural Robert P. Biller Award for Exemplary Public Service from the University of Southern California's School of Policy, Planning, and Development.
 The Hispanic Association of Colleges & Universities named Solis as the recipient of its 2011 President's Award for Excellence.
 In 2012, Solis received the Champion for the Futures of Farmworker Children Award from the Association of Farmworker Opportunity Programs.
 That same year, Solis was given a President's Award from an organization associated with California State University, Los Angeles.
-The Imagen Foundation honored Solis with its President's Award in 2016, with the presentation being done by the actress America Ferrara.
+The Imagen Foundation honored Solis with its President's Award in 2016, with the presentation being done by the actress America Ferrera.
 In 2019, Solis received the Leadership Award at the annual American Latino Influencer Awards.

 Solis gave the commencement address at Rio Hondo College in 2014, where she had once been on the board of trustees.
 In recognition of her long career in public service, she was in 2023 awarded an honorary doctor of laws degree by the University of North Carolina at Chapel Hill.

 Several entities have been named after Solis.
 Beginning in the 1990s, the Hilda L. Solis Scholarship Dinner & Reception has been given annually by her alma mater, California State Polytechnic University, Pomona, with a large number of students having benefitted from receiving scholarships.

 The Hilda L. Solis Care First Village is a set of housing units intended for the homeless that are put together using modular building techniques and located in Downtown Los Angeles.
 The Hilda L. Solis Learning Academy School of Technology, Business and Education is located in the general East Los Angeles area and is part of the Los Angeles Unified School District.

 In 2022, the White House appointed Solis to the Board of Trustees for the John F. Kennedy Center for the Performing Arts.